tartarugui/impresstest/Examples-and-demos.md

 The DXA Impress module adds the impress.js presentation framework into DXA, so you can create and publish presentations directly from SDL Tridion.
 The Impress module demonstrates how a DXA module can have its own HTML design, for more details on this, you should take a look at the `impress-html-design.zip` in `100 Master\Building Blocks\Modules\Impress\Admin`.

 ## Other Tools & Plugins
+[impress-full](https://github.com/Qti3e/Impress-full): Full impress with new abilities like background color's attributes and animations.

 [impress-console](https://github.com/regebro/impress-console): A speaker console with notes, preview and timers for impress.js.